bgctw/MTKHelpers.jl/docs/src/updating_problems.md

 prob2.ps[m.p1] == popt.par.m₊p1
 prob2.ps[:m₊p2] == popt.par.m₊p2

-# Fruther, check that other parameters did not change
+# Further, check that other parameters did not change
 prob2.ps[m.τ] == initial_conditions(get_system(prob2))[m.τ]
 nothing # hide
 ```

-`MTKHelper` offers some convenience to acces paramters, states, and optimized parts
+`MTKHelper` offers some convenience to access parameters, states, and optimized parts
 as a ComponentVector. `pset` stores the MTK indices so that they do not need to be recreated.

 ```@example doc